 Discussion:

 Ipsilateral femoral neck and subtrochanteric fractures are rare and complex injuries, often resulting from high-energy trauma.
 The management of such fractures requires careful consideration of the patient's age, bone quality, and functional demands.
-In this case, a combined approach of bipolar hemiarthroplasty with lateral plate and cable fixation was employed, demonstrating favorable outcomes.
+In this case, a combined approach of bipolar hemiarthroplasty with lateral plate and cable fixation was employed, demonstrating favourable outcomes.
 Concomitant fractures of the femoral neck and subtrochanteric region present significant challenges.
 The femoral neck fracture typically requires early fixation to prevent complications such as avascular necrosis, while the subtrochanteric fracture needs robust fixation to ensure stability during the healing process.
 The combination of these fractures complicates the clinical approach, making it difficult to achieve optimal results using traditional treatment methods (11).

-Bipolar hemiarthroplasty is often considered in elderly patients with displaced femoral neck fractures, especially when the femoral head is communited or when there is a high risk of non-union.
+Bipolar hemiarthroplasty is often considered in elderly patients with displaced femoral neck fractures, especially when the femoral head is comminuted or when there is a high risk of non-union.
 This procedure provides pain relief and restores hip function, allowing for early mobilization.
 However, it is important to note that in elderly patients with intertrochanteric fractures, bipolar hemiarthroplasty may not be the primary treatment option due to potential complications and functional outcomes (12).
 The use of lateral plate and cable fixation for the subtrochanteric fracture offers several advantages.
 This method provides stable fixation, which is crucial for the healing of subtrochanteric fractures.
 The lateral plate offers good mechanical stability, while the cable fixation serves to hold the bone fragments in place, reducing the chance of displacement during healing.
 This combined approach has been associated with good clinical results following two-level proximal femoral fractures in elderly patients (11).

 The combined approach resulted in satisfactory functional outcomes for the patient, with stable fixation and restoration of limb length.
 Although the recovery process was lengthy, the decision to use both the hemiarthroplasty and the plate and cable fixation ensured that both fractures were adequately managed.
 This case highlights the importance of individualized treatment strategies for complex fractures involving the proximal femur.
 Furthermore, it emphasizes the need for careful planning when dealing with fractures in patients with poor bone quality or multiple concurrent injuries (11).
 This case underscores the need for a multimodal approach when treating ipsilateral femoral neck and subtrochanteric fractures.
 Surgeons should be aware of the potential for complications such as implant failure, infection, or complications related to the surgery.
 Regular follow-up and radiographic monitoring are crucial to ensure that the fractures heal properly and that the patient’s functional outcomes are maximized.
 More studies and case reports are necessary to better understand the long-term outcomes of this combined approach and to refine surgical techniques for similar fractures (10) (11).